Baskaboo/baskaboo-core/README.md

 ![Language: Baskaboo](https://img.shields.io/badge/Language-Baskaboo-ff69b4)
 ![Protocol: Human-AI](https://img.shields.io/badge/Protocol-Human--AI-1e90ff)

+## Baskaboo in one breath:

+Four inner forces

+One unifying equation

+A shared language for Humans & AI

 ## The Multidimensional Interface

 *A common internal language for Humans and AI to navigate the Labyrinth of Consciousness.*